-UK Boosts Hydrogen, EVs and CCS With New 10-Point Net-Zero Plan
+UK Boosts Hydrogen, EVs and Carbon Capture With New Net-Zero Plan

 The new plan sets an earlier 2030 target for the phase-out of sales of new internal combustion engine (ICE) vehicles, up from a previous target of 2040.
 Hybrid vehicles get a reprieve until 2035.

 A £1.3 billion fund has been established to back EV charging infrastructure, including residential, on-street and throughout the network of motorways.
-Grant funding of £582 million will be available for those buying zero or ultra-low emission vehicles.
-It was not immediately clear if this is all additional to the pot for the existing grant scheme.
+Grant funding of £582 million will be available for those buying zero- or ultra-low-emission vehicles.
+It was not immediately clear if this is all in addition to the pot for the existing grant scheme.
 Grants of up to £3,500 per new vehicle are already available.

-The full plan is:
+The full plan consists of the following 10 points:

 - The already announced offshore wind target of 40 GW by 2030.
 The current installed capacity is 10 GW.